 If you live in a cold climate like I do, you will need cold-water fish for your pond.
 Koi and goldfish are popular choices but there are lots of things to consider first.

 Big fish will—sometimes—eat smaller fish, so there’s that.
-And some different types will not get along with others.
+And some species will not get along with others.

 Also, the number of fish you choose will depend on what their size will be maturity and the volume of water in your pond.
 A general rule is, allow 2 cubic feet minimum per goldfish to ensure their health and happiness.
 Koi require more space.
 This has a formula for how many fish to add to your pond.